ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d3 - h - MongoDB - Data Models.md

 - Examples with an e-commerce app:
   - Product + specs(size, weight,...)
 (1:1)
-  - Product + comments (1:many with embedded documents)
+  - Product + reviews (1:many with embedded documents)
   - Product + Seller (1:many with references)
     - opt1: store ref. in the seller (need to keep an array)
     - opt2: store ref. in the product (easier)